6Pi-Devs/CI_gitchecker/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started, download GitChecker from this repository and copy it to your repository's root folder.
 (We recommend downloading the zip and extracting it, not cloning it)

 It is usually used in the production branch, when the code is on a remote server.

 To run it, you need move into the gitChecker folder and run to execute it.
+The script will ask you for your git credentials and start the process.
 ```sh
 ./gitChecker.sh
 ```